Astro A30 Wireless Headphones Review

 SteelSeries Arctis Nova 7 Wireless [7, 7P, 7X]

 The SteelSeries Arctis Nova 7 Wireless and their variants and the Astro A30 Wireless are similarly-performing gaming headphones, but the SteelSeries are the better choice as they're significantly cheaper than the Astro.
-Both headphones have similar build quality, comfort, audio delivery consistency, and battery life.
+Both headphones have similar build quality, comfort, and battery life.
 The SteelSeries have a better boom mic, making your voice sound clear and full-bodied.
 The 7X variant is also designed with Xbox gaming in mind, and this model can wirelessly connect to both Xbox and PlayStation consoles without a problem.
 You'll need to purchase the correct console-locked variant of the Astro to use them wirelessly on your preferred console.

 Razer BlackShark V2 Pro Wireless 2023